binzcodes/visor/README.md

 ## Installation

-To install Visor, run on of the following commands in your Astro project:
+To install Visor, run one of the following commands in your Astro project:

 ```bash
 pnpm install @binz/visor